-Crash-consistent backup of VMs on Microsoft Hyper-V 2016 and later versions relies on production checkpoints.
+Crash-consistent backup of VMs on Microsoft Hyper-V 2016 and later versions relies on standard checkpoints.
 Crash-consistent backup is performed in the following way:

 - Veeam Backup & Replication requests a standard checkpoint of a specific VM.

 - Further activities depend on the backup mode:

 - In the onhost backup mode, Veeam Backup & Replication reads data from VM disks in the read-only state.
 After the VM processing completes, the standard checkpoint is merged with the original VM.

 - In the offhost backup mode, the Microsoft Hyper-V host VSS provider takes a snapshot of a volume on which VM disks are located.

 The volume snapshot is mounted to the offhost backup proxy and presented to Veeam Backup & Replication.
 Veeam Backup & Replication reads VM data from the volume snapshot.
 After the backup job completes, the volume snapshot and checkpoint are deleted.